 A change in a student's regular assigned bus stop may be granted for a special need, if a note from a parent is submitted to the building principal stating the reason for the request and the duration of the change and the principal approves.
-A student must have a Bus Pass to get off the bus at any stop not at student's home and/or to ride a different bus.
-The bus pass must have the address where the student is going to and a school official's signature on it.
+The principal will then issue a bus pass.
+No student can ride or get off a school bus without a properly signed bus pass.